 The themes, motifs, and compositions used by Safavid artists were often used during the next dynasties in new and innovative ways.
-After Afghans’ invasion and during Nader Shah, Afsharid dynasty, lacquer painting in Iran survived somehow.
+After the Afghans’ invasion and during Nader Shah, and Afsharid dynasty, lacquer painting in Iran survived somehow.
 It flourished as some other objects were also painted like oval and circular boxes, jewel boxes, window and door frames, ceiling wooden beams and so forth.
-Few alterations occurred in the art of the Afsharid period: the code of dressing, Nadery men’s hat and fatter proportion in women’s bodies could be easily found different.
+Few alterations occurred in the art of the Afsharid period: the code of dressing, Nadery men’s hats and fatter proportions in women’s bodies could be easily found different.

 Lacquer Painting during the Zand Period

 The artists of Shiraz came up with a new style under Karim Khan, Zand period.
-In general, they painted women in round faces, fat cheeks, big deer-like eyes and the hairs parted from the top.
-They were completely depicted fat with upper garments thin and semi-transparent or crotch-worked heavy clothes with a striped design, loose trousers and long waist-tight coats as overalls.
+In general, they painted women with round faces, fat cheeks, big deer-like eyes, and hairs parted from the top.
+They were completely depicted as fat with upper garments thin and semi-transparent or crotch-worked heavy clothes with a striped design, loose trousers, and long waist-tight coats as overalls.
 The women’s heads were covered by small tight hats or diadems tied by a kerchief.

 Lacquer Painting during the Qajar Period